If you could grow your business with less stress and pressure… what would be easy?

 - how you invite referral sources to an event not just for referral sources

-- what you say when you forgot to thank someone
+- what you say when you forgot to thank someone for past referrals

 - how to turn a warm lead into a referral